Compass: General Filtered Search across Vector and Structured Data: Evaluation

 By default, each query is a general range-filtered query with \textit{k}=10 and a selectivity (passrate) of 30\% for each relational attribute, achieved by appropriately adjusting the query range.
 Each experiment runs a workload of 200 queries, focusing solely on search operations, with no insertions or deletions.

 Following existing works~\cite{patelACORNPerformantPredicateAgnostic2024, engelsApproximateNearestNeighbor2024, xuIRangeGraphImprovisingRangededicated2024, zuoSeRFSegmentGraph2024}, we measure the average throughput in the unit of queries per second (QPS) and measure the average accuracy using recall defined as $|\mathcal{R} \cap \mathcal{R}'| / k$, where $\mathcal{R}$ is the result set and $\mathcal{R}'$ is the groundtruth set, supposing all the queries can return up to \textit{k}=10 nearest vectors.
 Additionally, we track the number of vector distance computations (\#Comp).
+For Compass, \#Comp includes the distance computations incurred on clustered B+-trees as well as those incurred on proximity graph.

 \textbf{Platform and Configuration}.
-All our code are implemented with \text{C++}.
+All our code is implemented with \text{C++}.
 All the methods are compiled with GCC version 10.2.1 and compilation option \texttt{-O3 -march=native}.
 SIMD instructions have been enabled for all compared methods.
 All the experiments are conducted on Debian 11 with Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz and 256GB of RAM.
 Index search performance is evaluated with single thread.